loft-sh/vcluster/README.md

 ### 1. Download vcluster CLI

+VCluster has a hard dependency on `helm`, if it is not installed on your machine, you can [install it](https://helm.sh/docs/intro/install/) beforehand or let vCluster install it for you.

 Use one of the following commands to download the vcluster CLI binary from GitHub:

 <details>